zeroluck/docs/sources/articles/apache-saml.md

 * Restart the httpd service using the command `service httpd restart`.

-* Check from your browser
+* Check from your browser if the file `index.html` is visible.

 #### SP Key Certificate